Al-Jazeerah: Cross-Cultural Understanding

 Using their "creative destruction," the Israelis, global Zionists, their collaborators, and their local Arab puppet regimes were capable to stop and destroy the Arab Spring by counter revolutions, civil wars, military interventions, and military coups.

 Most Arab rulers were able to contain these peaceful revolutions.
-However, few of them couldn't, leading to temporary regime changes in Tunisia, Egypt, and Yemen.
+However, few of them couldn't, leading to regime changes in Tunisia, Egypt, and Yemen.
 The Libyan peaceful revolution was stolen by the violent NATO air campaign, which not only devastated the Qaddafi-led forces but it also turned Libya into a failing state with a continuous civil war.
-The peaceful Syrian revolution was turned into a violent civil war as a result of the US-led coalition of European and Arabian Gulf regimes as well as the interventions of Russia, Iran, and Hizbullah.
+The peaceful Syrian revolution was turned into a violent civil war as a result of the US-led coalition of European and Arabian Gulf regimes as well as the interventions of Russia and Iran.

 In Yemen, the US drone war and the mediation of the Arabian Gulf States for a compromise preempted the revolution and led to a civil war, which has devastated the country after that due to the foreign intervention from Iran and the Gulf States.